Burgwin-Wright House: 1799–1930

+North Carolina Colonial Dames

-The story of the North Carolina Society began in Wilmington with Mrs. Florence Hill Kidder.
+The story of the North Carolina Society of the Colonial Dames of America began in Wilmington with Mrs. Florence Hill Kidder.
 In 1892, Mrs. Kidder worked tirelessly to raise funds and support for the North Carolina exposition at the 1893 World's Fair in Chicago.
-In the process, she met women from all over the nation, who were passionate about colonial history, many of whom were members of the newly founded NSCDA.
-Mrs. Kidder returned from the World's Fair determined to establish a Charter in North Carolina.
-She brought together the Wilmington ladies that had donated colonial family heirlooms for the exposition to sign as Charter Members.
-The North Carolina Society was incorporated in 1894.
+In the process, she met women from all over the nation, who were passionate about colonial history, many of whom were members of the newly founded National Society.
+Mrs. Kidder returned from the World's Fair determined to establish a branch.
+She brought together the Wilmington ladies that had donated colonial family heirlooms for the exposition to sign on as charter members of the state society.
+The National Society of the Colonial Dames of America in the State of North Carolina was organized on March 29, 1894, at Wilmington.

-Purchase of the Burgwin-Wright House

 Upon Ms. Wiggins' death in 1930, the ownership of the Burgwin-Wright House transferred to Wilmington Savings and Trust Company.
 The initial plan was for the house to be demolished and the property turned into a gas station.
 Trying to save the structure, New York businessman Samuel Pryor planned to purchase the home, dismantle it, and relocate it to Connecticut.

-Upon learning this, the NSCDA in North Carolina began a movement to preserve the colonial landmark by collecting money to purchase the property.
+Upon learning this, North Carolina Society of Colonial Dames began a movement to preserve the colonial landmark by collecting money to purchase the property.
 When Mr. Pryor heard of their efforts, he had a change of heart.
-Abandoning his own plans, he contributed $250 to the NC Dames and speaks with bank officials on their behalf.

-In 1937 the National Society of the Colonial Dames of America in North Carolina purchased the Burgwin-Wright House for $21,000 and restoration efforts began soon after.
+Abandoning his own plans, he contributed $250 to the North Carolina Society and speaks with bank officials on their behalf.
+In 1937 the state society purchased the Burgwin-Wright House for $21,000 and restoration efforts began soon after.